celo-org/docs/blog/16-03-2023-Creating-a-charity-donation-dApp-using-Celo-Composer-and-React-and-RainbowKit-Celo/creating-a-charity-donation-dApp-using-celo-composer-and-react-and-rainbowKit-celo.md

 `npx hardhat --network alfajores run scripts/deploy.js`

-After a successfulsuccesful deployment, you would see the message
+After a successful deployment, you would see the message

 ```bash
 SupportToken address deployed to: 0x188AB17e37aF04a43f69f1454Fc4caC3edd3Af2D